kwameaj67/AppleTV/README.md

 # AppleTV-Clone
-An implementation of complex layout of Apple TV using UICompositional layout in swift
+An implementation of the complex layout of Apple TV using UICompositional layout in swift

 ### Note ⚙️
 The application was built using: